raspberrypilearning/boat-race/en/step_4.md

 ## Crashing!

-At the moment, the boat sprite can sail through the wooden barriers!
-You're going to fix that now
+At the moment, the boat sprite can simply sail through the wooden barriers!
+You're going to fix that now.

 --- task ---